adamnemecek/adjoint/README.md

 > Systems of formal logic, such as type theory, try to transform expressions into a canonical form which then serves as the end result of the given computation or deduction.

 from [ncatlab](https://ncatlab.org/nlab/show/canonical+form).

+## Fourier transform

+You get the inverse of a Fourier transform by taking the adjoint of the sum (in this case, you do conjugate the exponents) and divide it by a norm `1/length(signal)`.
+Notice how adjoint operates locally (on the single exponents) and the norms operates globally (it knows how many elements are in the signal.

 ## Category theory